Manchester, Monterey County, California: History

 In October 1889, a visitor reported "9 or 10 frame houses at Mansfield, among them two boarding houses and four saloons."
 The town had three stamp mills, four stores, five saloons, a dance hall, restaurant, hotel, a barber shop, post office, blacksmith, a small one-room school, mess halls, bunkhouses, a few cabins, a cemetery, and a dance hall.
 The school was established in July 1890, when Susie R. Bird was hired as its first teacher.
 About 350 people lived in the town at the height of its popularity.

 Fires

 A fire destroyed the town in late 1890.
 Portions were rebuilt, but by 1895 the boom had begun to fade.
+The Mansfield post office closed in 1897.

 Additional fires destroyed most traces of the town with the exception of the remnants of the stamp mills.
 In September 1970, the Buckeye fire burned through most of the Los Burros Mining District and destroyed nearly all of the remaining miners shacks and cabins.
 The US Forest Service later destroyed any that remained.

 Cruikshank dies

-In 1937, 81-year-old William D. "Billy" Cruikshank went missing while traveling the trail between his cabin in Manchester and Jolon.
-When it was discovered that Cruikshank had not been seen since November 16, the sheriff organized a posse on December 15 to look for him.
-His body was never found.
+In mid-December, 1937, it was discovered that 81-year-old William D. "Billy" Cruikshank had not been seen since November 15.
+Billy went missing while traveling the trail between his cabin in Manchester and Jolon.
+The sheriff organized a posse on December 15 to look for him.
+The body of Cruikshank was eventually discovered on a trail in March 1944 on what had become the Hunter-Liggett Army Reservation.
 The Cruikshank Trail, Lower Cruikshank Camp, and Upper Cruikshank Camp in the Silver Peak Wilderness are named for him.

+Memorial

+A historical marker was established by E Clampus Vitus on Will Creek Road at the former location of Manchester.